Patient education: Fever in children (Beyond the Basics)

 Oral temperature — Do not measure the temperature in a child's mouth if he or she has consumed a hot or cold food or drink in the last 30 minutes.

-- Keep the lips sealed around the thermometer.
-A glass thermometer requires about three minutes, while most digital thermometers need less than one minute.
+●Keep the lips sealed around the thermometer.
+A glass thermometer requires approximately three minutes, while most digital thermometers need less than one minute.

 Ear temperature — Ear thermometers are not as accurate as rectal or oral thermometers.
 If the child has been outside on a cold day, wait 15 minutes before measuring the ear temperature.
 Ear tubes and ear infections do not affect the accuracy of an ear temperature.

-- Hold the ear probe in the child's ear for about two seconds.
+●Hold the ear probe in the child's ear for approximately two seconds.

 SHOULD I TREAT MY CHILD'S FEVER?